Tuesday, October 29, 2024

 A final source is a carry over from my previous post.
 Businesses and healthcare companies actively discriminate against mental illness despite parity legislation.
 That should be obvious by the lack of resources that people face when trying to find treatment for a severe mental illness.
 It is easy to find state-of-the-art care and subspeciality care for any other bodily symptom – but not psychiatric care.
 Getting an appointment to see a psychiatrist even in large metropolitan areas is often impossible.
 Inpatient bed capacity in the United States is somewhere below the bed capacity of developing countries in the world.
 The majority of people with mental illnesses are not treated.

 That is my update on stigma.
 The only thing that has changed in the last 10 years is the current spin that a psychiatric diagnosis or treatment is stigma or stigmatizing and of course it is not at all.
-As a reminder, a diagnosis is for the information of the patient and other treating professionals, it is confidential, and it is used by people who are professionally obligated to act in the best interest of the patient.
+As a reminder, a diagnosis is for the information of the patient and other treating professionals, it is confidential, and it is used by people who are professionally obligated to act in the best interest of the patient and incorporate that person's preferences.

 George Dawson, MD, DFAPA